-Grade Level: 11 One Semester - 0.5 credit Prerequisite: Architecture Design II
+Grade Level: 11 One Semester - 0.5 credit Prerequisite: Architecture Design II topics.

-This course focuses on an advanced study or specific research-based topics.
 It provides a background for individuals wanting to explore a diversity of careers in architecture, engineering, construction and structures.
-Guided Enrollment Note: This course is offered only at Olathe East High School as part of the Design Academy.
+Guided Enrollment Note: This course is offered only at Olathe

+East High School as part of the Design Academy.